simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 Bug bounty platforms also offer a range of tools and services to help companies run successful programs.
 For example, they may provide access to a network of ethical hackers, offer training and resources for participants, and provide analytics and reporting tools to help companies track their progress.

-In conclusion, the future of bug bounty programs is bright.
+Wrapping up, the future of bug bounty programs is bright.
 As the cybersecurity landscape continues to evolve, these programs will become even more critical for companies looking to protect their systems and data.
-By embracing **automation and AI**, expanding their scope, and leveraging bug bounty platforms, companies can run successful and effective bug bounty programs that benefit both themselves and the wider security community.
+By embracing **automation and AI**, expanding their scope, and using bug bounty platforms, companies can run successful and effective bug bounty programs that benefit both themselves and the wider security community.

 ## Conclusion